PI

 Major Contributions

 2. Identified OSCA/TMEM63 family proteins as mechanosensitive ion channels (Nature Structural & Molecular Biology, 2018).
-Identified TMEM63B as a mammalian thirst receptor (biorxiv, 2024) and revealed TMEM63's role as a humidity sensory receptor in Drosophila (Nature Communications, 2022), indicating an evolutionarily conserved role in water homeostasis.
+Identified TMEM63B as a mammalian thirst receptor (Neuron, 2025) and revealed TMEM63's role as a humidity sensory receptor in Drosophila (Nature Communications, 2022), indicating an evolutionarily conserved role in water homeostasis.

 Representative Publications *:Co-first author; #:Co-corresponding author